This post contains affiliate links for your convenience. View our full disclosure policy here.

 I love giving children the freedom to follow their interests at any given moment, but sometimes that can be hard with activities as messy as painting – especially in a busy classroom or a busy morning at home.
 These DIY Magic Watercolor Painting sheets are perfect for giving children the choice to paint at any time – with just a paintbrush and a glass of water!

 Plus, these sheets are pretty low-mess.
-By providing only a small amount of paint, children are judicious in how they use it and paint with more care than when they have access to an entire container of paint.
+By providing only a small amount of paint, children are judicious in how they use it.
+They paint with more care than when they have access to an entire container of paint.

 Making the Watercolor Painting Sheets

 To make your watercolor sheets, simply make small dabs of the paint in a blank area of the coloring sheet.
 Use your paintbrush to flatten out the paint and make it into a larger square.

 Add a variety of colors and let dry for 2 hours.